AES Video Encryption – The Ultimate Guide to Streaming Video Security [2024 Update]

 You may have heard that using public, unsecured WiFi networks can be dangerous, and MITM attacks are why.
 For example, if you log in to your bank at the local Starbucks, you might have exposed your financial details to a hacker.

-Akamai, one of the top-tier content delivery networks that many streaming platforms partner with, has reported that credential theft for online video subscriptions is a major issue.
-Millions of accounts are compromised every year.
+Akamai, a top-tier content delivery network that partners with many streaming platforms, reports that credential theft for online video subscriptions is an issue that compromises millions of accounts every year.

-AES video encryption allows you to prevent these types of attacks completely.
+AES video encryption allows you to completely prevent these types of attacks.
 Anyone snooping on your streams will be halted by AES encryption.
 This protects you against piracy, data theft, intellectual property appropriation, and more.
-Video encryptors help to protect the integrity of your content.

 Benefit #2: Hardware and Software Implementation